-Safety is the top priority for cable and harness manufacturers.
+Safety while testing is the top priority for cable and harness manufacturers.
 Practices are put in place to protect workers from all sorts of hazards.
 Whether being injured from improper use of tools or materials to being safe around electricity, cable and harness producers want to make sure no one is hurt in any way.

 The following ideas can help workers stay safe, especially during testing.
 Cirris testers are built to keep workers safe, but there are still steps that can be taken to help ensure no one is injured in any way.